transcript/samsa2/README.md

 #### Need assistance?
 Step 1: check the documentation!
 The documentation includes in-depth explanations of each step, including sample commands.
 Be sure to check there if you're having an issue on one particular step.

 If you're unsure if your files are being processed properly, take a look at the sample files.
 These correspond to each step in the pipeline.
-If a quick look ("less $file") reveals a dissimilar setup to these example files, there may be an issue with the most recent program used in the pipeline.
+If a quick look (from the command line, "less $file") reveals a dissimilar setup to these example files, there may be an issue with the most recent program used in the pipeline.

 Check out the Google Group for SAMSA!  [https://groups.google.com/forum/#!forum/samsa-bioinformatics-group](https://groups.google.com/forum/#!forum/samsa-bioinformatics-group).